lukesky19/SkyMines/README.md

 * I will attempt to solve any issues to the best of my ability.

 ## Example Setup Instructions
-* Create a new region in a world that encompases the entire playable area.
+* Create a new region (parent region) in a world that encompasses the entire playable area.
-* Create a new region inside that region where you want players to be able to break blocks.
+* Create a new region (child region) inside that region where you want players to be able to break blocks.
 * Create a new group (/lp creategroup \<name>).
 * Add that group to the 2nd region above (/rg addmember \<region name> g:\<group name>).
-* Create a schematic to replace the blocks players will break.
-Make sure to remember the coordinates you ran //copy at.
 * Open nodes.yml and configure a node based on what you have done.
 * Reload the plugin (/skynodes reload)
 * Give a player the group you created to be able to mine the node. (/lp user \<username> parent add \<group name>)
   * Also works with temporary ranks as well. (/lp user \<username> parent addtemp \<group name> 1h accumulate)

 ## Building
 ```./gradlew build```